Full Demo

 [5] Optional - Handle scan failure?

-You can handle scan failure or video failure using failure callback.
-Here's an example:
+You can handle scan failure or video failure using a failure callback.

 function onScanSuccess(decodedText, decodedResult) {